scoulet/knowledge-base/digital_palace/TIL/2025-08-01 Writing to Unity Catalog from EMR.md

-# TIL – Writing to Unity Catalog from EMR (not just Databricks!)

 ## 🎯 Problem / Context
 We built a custom Spark-based ELT pipeline running on **AWS EMR**, which initially relied on **AWS Glue** for metadata cataloguing.